AlinNast/AIModel/README.md

 - Using a dynamic learning step
 - Using cross entropy as a loss calculation
 - Testing the loss function with a separate dataset
+- Using a block of 3 character to predict the next one rather than just one